Students with special needs?

 All of this development usually happens during one-on-one sessions with a counselor.
 However, counseling can also be done by the group.

-During such sessions, students can improve on their social, communication, and other interpersonal skills.
+During such sessions, students who have special needs can improve on their social, communication, and other interpersonal skills.
 They can also build friendships in small counseling groups.
-Students with special needs can then rely on this newly-found relationship for support, even after counseling ends.
+Students having special needs can then rely on this newly-found relationship for support, even after counseling ends.

-Lastly, counseling can help students under special education gain self-confidence.
+Lastly, counseling can help students who have special needs under special education gain self-confidence.
 Counselors can also help these children learn more about their respective conditions.

 One of the hot discussions for the disabled community is the Identity-first language.
 The identity-first language movement aims to break any stigma or negative connotations previously associated with terms such as “disabled” or “autistic.”
 This movement thus promotes the use of such terms when describing a disabled person.